 The credit score requirements for FHA loans depends on which FHA mortgage product you’re looking at and which FHA lenders you’re dealing with.
 Usually, to get the absolute best financing and to even get approved on a typical new home purchase, the buyer should have a credit score of 580 and higher.
-Buyers with credit scores between 500 and 579 are, according to the current FHA mortgage guidelines, “limited to 90 percent LTV” however it is rare that a lender can or will approve with a credit score under a 580.
+Buyers with credit scores between 500 and 579 are, according to the current FHA mortgage guidelines, “limited to 90 percent LTV (loan-to-value)” however it is rare that a lender can or will approve with a credit score under a 580.

 Applicants who have a minimum decision credit score of less than 500 are not eligible for an FHA loan.
 Technically those with credit scores of 500 or better are eligible for FHA loans with 100% financing with no down payment required when using the FHA 203(h), Mortgage Insurance for Disaster Victims.
 Potential buyers looking to rehab or renovate an existing can check out the FHA 203K loan.
 An FHA Streamline Refinance is another great option.

 FHA Loan Requirements

 At present the rules and regulations of FHA are same as they were a few months ago.
 The current rules and regulations are as following.

 - In order to qualify for the down payment of 3.5 percent, borrowers need to have minimum credit score of 580.